Lamont-Labs/QuantraVision/README.md

 - Hands-free operation for multi-monitor setups

 ### 🎓 **Interactive Education**
-- 3-lesson foundation course (Introduction, Bull Flag, Head & Shoulders)
+- 25-lesson comprehensive course (From fundamentals to advanced harmonic strategies)
 - Quizzes with detailed explanations
 - Certificate of completion (70%+ average)